A View to a Kill: Release and reception

 This was the first Bond film with a premiere outside the UK, opening on 22 May 1985 at San Francisco's Palace of Fine Arts.
 The British premiere was held on 12 June 1985 at the Odeon Leicester Square cinema in London.
 It achieved a box office gross of US$152.4 million worldwide.
 In the United Kingdom, the film grossed £8.1 million ($13.6 million).
 On its opening weekend in the US and Canada it grossed $13.3 million from 1,583 theaters over the four-day Memorial Day weekend, the biggest opening for a Bond film ever at the time, but not enough to beat Rambo: First Blood Part II which was number one for the weekend with a gross of $25.2 million from 2,074 theaters.
 It went on to gross $50.3 million in the United States and Canada.
 Other large international grosses include $11.7 million in Germany, $9.1 million in Japan and $8.2 million in France.

-Although its box office reception was excellent, the film's critical response was mostly mixed.
-On Rotten Tomatoes, the film has an approval rating of 38% based on reviews from 61 critics, which is the lowest rating for the Eon-produced Bond films on the website.
+Although its box office reception was excellent, the film's critical response was mostly negative.
+On Rotten Tomatoes, the film has an approval rating of 36% based on reviews from 61 critics, which is the lowest rating for the Eon-produced Bond films on the website.
+The site's critical consensus reads: "Absurd even by Bond standards, A View to a Kill is weighted down by campy jokes and a noticeable lack of energy."
 On Metacritic, the film has a score of 40% based on reviews from 20 critics, indicating "mixed or average reviews".

 One of the most common criticisms was that Roger Moore was 57 at the time of filming—and that he had visibly aged in the two years that had passed since Octopussy.
 Washington Post critic Paul Attanasio said, "Moore isn't just long in the tooth—he's got tusks, and what looks like an eye job has given him the pie-eyed blankness of a zombie.
 He's not believable anymore in the action sequences, even less so in the romantic scenes—it's like watching women fall all over Gabby Hayes."
 Sean Connery declared that "Bond should be played by an actor 35, 33 years old.
 I'm too old.
 Roger's too old, too!"
 In a December 2007 interview, Roger Moore remarked, "I was only about four hundred years too old for the part."

 Moore also said that, at the time, A View to a Kill was his least favourite Bond film, and mentioned that he was mortified to find out that he was older than his female co-star's mother.
 He was quoted as saying, "I was horrified on the last Bond I did.
 Whole slews of sequences where Christopher Walken was machine-gunning hundreds of people.
 I said 'That wasn't Bond, those weren't Bond films.'
 It stopped being what they were all about.
 You didn't dwell on the blood and the brains spewing all over the place".